 Importantly, this framework could easily be extended to include an even greater number of agent types.
 As long as residential choice is driven separately by the composition of local neighborhoods and the coarse agent spatial preferences, it is straightforward to include vexations for each agent type and a multidimensional frustration that accounts for the multi-agent social interactions.

-We also anticipate a clear pathway towards modeling other demographic changes such as changes in social or spatial preferences.
+We also anticipate a pathway towards modeling other demographic changes such as changes in social or spatial preferences.
 In these particular cases it is necessary to know how to map such changes to the DFFT functions extracted from the initial steady state data.
 Such a mapping can be achieved in a number of ways.
 First, it may be possible to directly guess the change in the DFFT functions.
 For example, if we knew that the spatial utility functions for the agents were exchanged, we could use knowledge from previous simulations to determine the new vexations: $v_B \rightarrow v_R$ and $v_R \rightarrow v_B$.
 Second, even if we had no \emph{a priori} knowledge of this change, we could still use intermediate time points in the evolution of the demographic data to adjust the vexations and frustration.
-For example, after every 500 Schelling time steps we would modify our DFFT functions so that we get the best agreement between the dynamics of the predicted and observed density changes for the agents (Fig.~\ref{Dynamic}g).
+For example, after a certain number of Schelling time steps we would modify our DFFT functions so that we get the best agreement between the dynamics of the predicted and observed density changes for the agents (Fig.~\ref{Dynamic}g).
 These examples illustrate the flexibility that DFFT provides for making predictions for a broad range of demographic changes within the context of the Schelling model.